Brian's Guide to

 Bus lane

-Electric vehicles with "E" license plates and taxis are also allowed to use the lane.
+Bicycles, electric vehicles with "E" license plates, and taxis are also allowed to use the lane.

 Bus lane